Battle of Fatagar: Battle

 Spanish Jesuit, Pedro Paez wrote that in March 1559, Gelawdewos was in the Kingdom of Oye, where Nur sent spies to see how strong he was and what he was doing, and on their return they said that he had many men and was occupying himself in festivities, and that in his court it was all singing and dancing, eating and drinking wine to excess.
 On hearing this, he called his chief officers and, telling them what was happening, made them swear not to drink wine under any circumstances. and at the same time he exhorted them to fast and to pray, together with the rest of the men, and in this they persevered for a long time.
 Later he sent his spies again, and they found the emperor and his men as before, with music and festivities, eating and drinking in excess; he gathered his captains and told them, 'It is now time for us to go against this man, because God has delivered him into our hands".
 Nur departed from his land straight away with the Malassay including 1,700 cavalry and many foot soldiers.
+According to J. Spencer Trimingham, Gälawdewos, then in Gojjam, had earlier sent his cousin Hamälmal to invade Harar, hoping to force Nur to turn back, but Nur held his ground and continued the campaign.
 When the emperor heard that he was coming, he went out to encounter him with many cavalry and foot soldiers.

 However, the explorer Richard Francis Burton tells a slightly different account, adding that Gelawdewos had been supervising the restoration of Debre Werq when he received a message from Emir Nur challenging him to combat.
 When the Emperor met the Emir, a priest warned that the angel Gabriel had told him Gelawdewos would needlessly risk his life which caused most of the Ethiopian army to flee.
-James Bruce declared that the letter warned Gelawdewos to be prepared, as he would soon have to confront this threat that although Gragn was dead, there still remained a governor of Zeyla, whose family was chosen as a particular instrument for shedding the blood of the Abyssinian princes.
+James Bruce declared that the letter warned Gelawdewos to be prepared, as he would soon have to confront this threat that although imam was dead, there still remained a governor of Zeyla, whose family was chosen as a particular instrument for shedding the blood of the Abyssinian princes.

 According to Galawdewos' chronicle, Nur invaded Fatagar to confront Gelawdewos and camped in one of the lands in the land of Fatagar.
 Gelawdewos went towards his camp and after twelve days he pitched his camp, having left a space between him and Nur a distance of a riflescope.
 On Maundy Thursday 1559, at six o’clock during the day, a battle took place between Gelawdewos and Nur.
 The battle was so fierce on that day, the smoke of the fire of the fighting covered the sun, as thick as fog.
 According to a Harari chronicle, early in the battle Galawdewos was shot with a hot bullet, but continued struggling until encircled by numerous Harari cavalry, which gave him a death blow.
 It was mentioned in the Gelawdewos' chronicle, that he was surrounded by about twenty horsemen who pierced his loin with a lance.